-Being both a tropical (in the south) and subtropical country (in the north) Vietnam receives plenty of rainfall and has a myriad of rivers, creeks and streams.
-Some of the main rivers in Vietnam include the Mekong River, as well as Saigon River and Hong River (also known as Red River).
-These provide a means of transportation, food and recreation.
+Being both a tropical (in the south) and subtropical country (in the north) Vietnam receives plenty of rainfall and has a myriad of rivers, creeks, and streams.
+Some of the main rivers in Vietnam include the Mekong River, as well as Saigon River, and the Hong River (also known as the Red River).
+These provide a means of transportation, food, and recreation.

 Guide to the Main Rivers in Vietnam

 There are roughly 2,360 rivers in Vietnam, and these flowing bodies of water have a lot of impact on the local culture.
 They are great places to relax and enjoy the outdoors.